 And if you want to do different things, that’s fine – but just make sure you discuss that beforehand so you’re not left without a travel partner 90% of the time when you originally thought you’d be with someone for that same percentage!

-Other helpful tools to schedule things are Google Docs and Google Sheets – that way you can both see the itinerary as the other person is editing right then and there!
+GOOGLE CALENDAR/DOCS/SHEETS ARE LIFEOther helpful tools to schedule things are Google Calendar, Google Docs, and Google Sheets – that way you can both see the itinerary as the other person is editing right then and there!
 Makes travel with other people so much easier.

 Personally, I don’t like to plan down to the second, but I think it’s good to have a rough idea of what you’d like to do each day or just in general.
 I’m a huge planning nerd so I often end up being the annoying one asking all the questions and bugging the other person, but I just really like to know what the heck I’m going to be doing to ensure that I hit everything I want to see.